-HART[®] protocol maintains both standard and device specific informational messages that are displayed on the Communicator when various conditions occur.
+HART® protocol maintains both standard and device specific informational messages that are displayed on the Communicator when various conditions occur.

 Below is a table of typical Beck actuator messages and message sequences.
 It does not include all possible messages, only the most common.
+(NOTE: Not all messages are applicable to all DCM versions).